amazeeio/docs/faq.md

 ```

 ## I need a special nginx.conf / solr core configuration
-Send us a mail to `support@amazee.io` with the configuration and we'll help you to get this configuration live
+Send us a mail to `support@amazee.io` with the configuration and we'll help you to get this configuration live.